 Veterans & Troops

-On Friday, November 1, 2013, Congresswoman Speier moderated an important discussion with combat veterans on the trauma of battle.
+Last year, Congresswoman Speier moderated an important discussion with combat veterans on the trauma of battle.
 The three veterans - Ari Sonnenberg, a multiple tour veteran and platoon sergeant in Iraq; Michelle Wilmot, an Iraq medic who helped conduct house raids in a rare use of women in combat by the military; and Drew Mendelson, an artillery officer in Vietnam - have turned to art after coming home from combat.
 Please watch the video here:

 Congresswomen Jackie Speier and Barbara Lee listen to veterans